SHIXOOM/Help-Me/README.md

-# Help Me
+# Guardio

-**Help Me** is a mini-project designed to detect and prevent access to nudity or explicit content on your device.
+**Guardio** is a mini-project designed to detect and prevent access to nudity or explicit content on your device.

 ## Overview
 This Android application leverages a custom image classifier built with **PyTorch**.
 The classifier uses **MobileNet V3** as its backbone, optimizing for both **power efficiency** and **real-time inference** on portable devices.